 the Server and Alice.
 The problem remains that regardless of what Mallory submitted, it could not have possibly been signed with Alice’s private key.
 By Phase #2 , Mallory will be forced to enter the bid data k and b (the Prekey and bid amount, respectively).
 Note that these values do not have to be the same as the values chosen for the commitment generation.
 Passing veriﬁcation would require Mallory to solve for m, k, k, b, b such that c is a valid signature of (id, k, b) under Alice’s key a.
 This should not be feasible under the assumption of secure  and  func- tions.
 Furthermore it would be even more diﬃcult for Mallory if he were to ﬁx a particular b as Alice’s public perceived bid amount.

 It may also be possible that Mallory only submits his own data in Phase #2 .
 In this case, Mal- lory would be forced to solve for b and k such that Alice’s commitment, A = a((id, k, b)), is a valid signature of (id, k, b).
-This should also be infeasible.
+This should also be infeasible by our assumption that every private-public key pair is private

 Mallory also has the ability of copying Alice’s bidding information from previous auctions into a new auction.
 That is to say that the k and b are known to Mallory before the attack even begins.
 This is known as a replay attack and it is prevented with the use of unique auc- tion s for every auction.
 Mallory would copy one of Alice’s previous bid commitments, A =

 a((id∥k)(b)), in Phase #1 .
 This means Mallory would have to solve for a k, b and id such that A is a valid signature of (id, k, b).
 Again, this is not feasible.
-Note that when id = id the solution is trivial: k = k and b = b.
+Note that when id = id the solution is trivial: k = k and b = b. [another reason to use datetime]

  Comparison